rigel-app/rigel-app.github.io/src/blog/never-give-up-always-pivot.md

 <h3 class="font-sans text-primary">6.
 What’s next?</h3>

-After few months from the launch, **we are currently working on the promotion of the app** in order to increase our user base.
-We haven’t kicked off a massive marketing campaign yet, since we want to test our product and refine it.
-We are sharing Rigel on various platforms in order to get some feedbacks from other startuppers and people who show interest in it.
-And, why not, to find potential investors.
+After few months from the launch, **we are currently working on some new cool features while starting to promote the app** in order to increase our user base.

 We are also **looking for colleagues**, excited as we are about Rigel’s mission, willing to join the team to boost our operations: throughout the last two years, two more people worked with us for a short period of time (which we want to personally thank for their contributions), eventually leaving the project for personal reasons.